 - 1. Invite nominations for the ADJ Award.
 Nominations should be encouraged in all appropriate venues, including the ChLA Newsletter, the ChLA website and listserv, and the annual Membership Business Meeting at the conference. - 2.
 Upon receiving notice of new committee members from the Association Manager after the election results in the spring, send a welcome note to the new members and a thank-you note to the retiring ones. - 3.
 Send the committee guidelines, any Board decisions relevant to this committee made at the annual conference, and all nominations materials (including any nominations from within the 5 previous years, for candidates who have not yet been selected to receive the award) to the new committee members. - 4.
 Deliberate with committee members on all received nominations. - 5.
 Deadline for nominations is October 1 annually.
 Following the close of nominations, conduct a vote to determine the winner.
 Members should send their votes only to the chair, to ensure privacy.
 The chair should not vote unless a tie-breaker is needed or a committee member has recused him/herself. - 6.
-Identify the award recipient to the Administrator and the Board.
-Notify the recipient of her/his selection as the award winner and invite her/him to attend the conference and banquet. - 7.
+Notify Association Manager and Board of Directors of the award recipient.
+Work with the Association Manager to write letters and notify winner.
+Letter should include invitation to attend the conference and banquet. - 7.
 Contact all nominators whose candidate was not selected and encourage them to submit their nomination again in the future.
 Nominations are saved for 3 years. - 8.
 See that the award recipient is announced in the Spring issue of the ChLA Newsletter and in other venues thought appropriate by the Board, such as the ChLA website. - 9.
 In consultation with the ChLA Association Manager, arrange for the preparation of a framed citation.
 Consult with committee members about the wording of the citation. - 10.
 Should the recipient be unable to attend the conference, write a suitable letter of congratulations and arrange for delivery of the citation to the recipient as soon after the conference as possible. - 11.
-Prepare semiannual reports for the Board, as requested by the Association Manager. - 12.
-Upon completion of term as chair, forward all relevant files to new chair at the time of the annual meeting.
+Prepare semiannual reports for the Board, as requested by the Association Manager.

+12. Upon completion of term as chair, forward all relevant files to new chair at the time of the annual meeting.
 Materials older than three years shall be sent to the ChLA Business Office for archiving.